 - helping to identify the most effective (and ineffective) keywords in your vertical.

-So how can you start digging into your competitors’ YouTube keywords?
+So how can you start digging into your competitors’ YouTube video keywords?
 First, you’ll need to identify who your competitors actually are.
 This can be accomplished with paid and full-featured tools like Semrush, or with free and more lightweight tools like Similarweb.
-And since YouTube is in many ways its own ecosystem of content, also remember to use its built-in search engine to find other channels that rank for your channel’s main topic.
+And since YouTube is in many ways its own ecosystem of content, also remember to use its built-in search engine to make search queries for your channel’s primary video topic and find other content creators that rank for it.

 Once you have a list of competitors’ channels, you can start zeroing in on their videos’ keywords.
 TubeBuddy is a fantastic tool for this, as it allows you to access a video’s keywords from multiple places.

-Or if you want to do your research manually, simply navigate to any YouTube video in your web browser (not on a mobile device), view the page’s source code, open the finder tool (using Ctrl+F on PC or Command+F on Mac), and type the word keywords.
+Or if you want to do your research manually, simply enter any YouTube video URL in your web browser (not on a mobile device), view the page’s source code, open the finder tool (using Ctrl+F on PC or Command+F on Mac), and type the word keywords in the search box.
 You’ll immediately be taken to the portion of the video’s HTML code which contains its keywords.

 Take for example the keywords from one of Google’s videos about how Search works:

-There, you’ll be able to see exactly which keywords the video’s uploader chose to add — in the example above, they include video, sharing, and camera phone (not the ones we would have gone with, but hey, when you’re Google you can use any keywords you like).
+There, you’ll be able to see exactly which keywords the video creators in question chose to add — in the example above, they include video, sharing, and camera phone (not the ones we would have gone with, but hey, when you’re Google you can use any keywords you like).

 When you’re reviewing your competitors’ keywords, be sure to make a note of those that are relevant to the type of content you’re creating.
 Then when you upload your next video, you can use those same keywords to capture more traffic.